KazKozDev/dataset-creator/README.md

 # Dataset Creator

-Tool for creating and managing training datasets for Large Language Models.
+Tool for creating and managing training datasets for LLM.
 Generates domain-specific examples through a web interface.

 ## What is LLM Dataset Creator?